 Reception entry is coordinated through the local authority, with the school advising families to apply via the council they pay council tax to, even if the school is in a different local authority area.

-For September 2026 entry, applications opened on 12 September 2025 and that families should submit by 12 January 2026 to meet the deadline.
-National Offer Day is listed as 16 April 2026 (or the next working day).
-The published admissions number for September 2026 is 30 places.
+For September 2027 entry, applications open on 12 September 2026 and families should submit by 15 January 2027 to meet the deadline.
+National Offer Day is listed as 16 April 2027.

 The school also notes that later start dates can be discussed with the headteacher, which can be important for summer-born children or families weighing deferred entry.